LambdaMamba/CTFwriteups/UTCTF_2022/forensics/sounds_familiar/README.md

 ![Figure 6](img/ascii.png)

-The obtained ASCII message had `=` at the end, so I immediately knew this requires Base64 conversion.
+The ASCII message had `=` at the end, so I immediately knew this requires Base64 conversion.
 So I went ahead to [Cyberchef](https://gchq.github.io/CyberChef/) and did Base64 conversion.

 ![Figure 7](img/base64.png)